 Alert Logic supports Amazon Web Services (AWS) cross-account roles.
 The Deployments page in the Alert Logic console allows you to create deployments for your AWS accounts.
 On this page, you can edit an AWS deployment name, add and edit AWS credentials to provide Alert Logic with cross-account access to those accounts, and delete deployments.
-For more information about deployments, see About Alert Logic Deployment Types.
+For more information about deployments, see Get Started with Alert Logic Deployments.

 Before Alert Logic can manage the protection of your AWS accounts, you must:

 - Log into your AWS account to create a cross-account role to allow Alert Logic to access your AWS accounts.
 To learn how to create a cross-account role, see Create a cross-account access role.

 - Log into the Alert Logic console to configure credentials for each discovered AWS deployment.

 - Determine whether you want to configure cross-account for centralized CloudTrail log collection.
 For more information about centralized log collection, see Should you centralize CloudTrail log collection?

 The use of centralized CloudTrail log collection affects how you configure cross-account access for your deployment.
 You should make this decision prior to configuration of your deployment.
 To learn more about CloudTrail, see About AWS CloudTrail and Alert Logic .

 Cross-account roles to allow Alert Logic to access your AWS account.
 AWS role creation requires that you provide an AWS policy, a document that specifies the permissions assigned to the AWS role you create for Alert Logic to access to your AWS account.

 When you create a role to provide Alert Logic cross-account access to your AWS accounts, you provide better protection for those accounts with: